Core Concepts

 └── CONTRIBUTING.md # How to contribute

-Plus a CLAUDE.md (or agent-specific config) at the repo root with:
+Plus an AGENTS.md at the repo root with:

 - Quick reference commands